 Prologue: mediated as well as unmediated appropriations of Sappho by Catullus

 §65.
-I start Part Four here with Poems 5 and 7 of Catullus, the so-called “kissing poems” that I introduced in Part Three, where I laid the groundwork for my primary argument, which is, that these poems are male appropriations of songs that can be traced all the way back to Sappho.
-There are complications, however, as I indicated at §§63–64 in Part Three, where I started to develop a secondary argument: that Catullus was following earlier Greek intermediaries in pursuing the poetics of such male apppropriation.
+I start Essay Four here with Poems 5 and 7 of Catullus, the so-called “kissing poems” that I introduced in Essay Three, where I laid the groundwork for my primary argument, which is, that these poems are male appropriations of songs that can be traced all the way back to Sappho.
+There are complications, however, as I indicated at §§63–64 in Essay Three, where I started to develop a secondary argument: that Catullus was following earlier Greek intermediaries in pursuing the poetics of such male apppropriation.
 Catullus could appropriate Sappho indirectly as well as directly, since he could imitate previous imitators of Sappho.
 Thus we need to look for mediated as well as unmediated appropriations of Sappho by Catullus.

 §66.
 In what follows I comment on some mediated appropriations that I have noticed in the “kissing poems,” Catullus 5 and 7.
 To make my commentary easier, I first show the Latin texts of these poems, followed by my working translations.

 Two poems: Catullus 5 and 7

 2 rumoresque senum severiorum

 4 soles occidere et redire possunt;